BullyBash/bullybash.org/register.md

 permalink: /register
 layout: default
 ---
-BullyBash 2023 will take place Memorial Day Weekend (TODO - Dates) in Shaker Heights, Ohio, on the east side of Cleveland.
-For more information, see the [Agenda for BullyBash 2023](/agenda)
+BullyBash 2023 will take place Memorial Day Weekend (May 26-28) in Shaker Heights, Ohio, just east of Cleveland.

-If you plan to attend in-person, please register below and the organizers will get back to you.
-Availability is limitied and spots are available on a first come, first served basis.If you just want to follow along online, follow BullyBash on Twitter [@BullyBashCLE](https://twitter.com/bullybashcle) for live updates.
+If you plan to attend in-person, please register below.
+If you just want to follow along online, follow BullyBash on Twitter [@BullyBashCLE](https://twitter.com/bullybashcle) for live updates.

 {% include registration-form.html %}